Shaun Cassidy

-Shaun Paul Cassidy (born September 27, 1958) is an American singer, actor, writer, and producer.
-He has created and/or produced a number of television series including American Gothic, Roar and Invasion.
-Cassidy currently serves as executive producer and writer for NBC's medical drama New Amsterdam.
+Shaun Paul Cassidy (born September 27, 1958) is an American singer, songwriter, actor and television producer and screenwriter.
+He has created and/or produced a number of television series, including American Gothic, Roar, and Invasion.
+Cassidy was also an executive producer and writer for NBC's medical drama New Amsterdam.

 While in high school, Cassidy signed a contract with Warner Bros.
 Records, leading to his albums Shaun Cassidy, Born Late, Under Wraps, Room Service, and Wasp.
-Almost concurrently, Cassidy starred in the ABC television series The Hardy Boys Mysteries, as well as Breaking Away and had a stint on the daytime soap General Hospital.
+Almost concurrently, Cassidy starred in the ABC television series The Hardy Boys Mysteries (January 1977 - January 1979), as well as the short-lived Breaking Away, and had a stint on the daytime soap General Hospital.

-While appearing on Broadway in the hit musical drama Blood Brothers, he wrote his first television pilot, American Gothic.
+While appearing on Broadway in the hit musical drama Blood Brothers, Cassidy wrote his first television pilot, American Gothic (1995).
 In 2020, Cassidy returned to the stage with his one-man show The Magic of a Midnight Sky.
-Cassidy is the eldest son of Academy Award–winning actress Shirley Jones and Tony Award-winning actor Jack Cassidy.
-He is the younger half-brother of David Cassidy.
+Cassidy is the eldest child of Academy Award–winning actress Shirley Jones and the second child of Tony Award-winning actor Jack Cassidy.
+Shaun is the older brother of Patrick and Ryan Cassidy, and the younger half-brother of David Cassidy, and the uncle of Katie Cassidy.

+Early life, family and education

+Shaun Cassidy grew up in Los Angeles, California and New York City; he is the son of Shirley Jones and Jack Cassidy.
+In addition to an elder half-brother, David Cassidy, he has two younger brothers, Patrick and Ryan Cassidy.

+He attended boarding school in Bucks County, Pennsylvania at the Solebury School in Solebury Township, and graduated from Beverly Hills High School.